In the warmth of daylight, we grow.

 Julie earned her Master’s Degree in Clinical Mental Health Counseling with a specialization in school and community from Lesley University.
 Additionally, Julie holds a CCATP-CA certification, specializing in the treatment of anxiety disorders in children and teens.

-Outside of sessions, you can find Julie on her Peloton cycling, running, and hiking with her dogs.
+Outside of sessions, you can find Julie on her Peloto cycling, running, and hiking with her dogs.
 She also enjoys exploring new recipes in the kitchen and spending time with her husband and two teenage boys.

 Contact Julie – JBenson.Daylight@gmail.com